GET 7 DAYS FOR FREE

 It’s all well and good to talk about sharing the same account.
 But exactly what Netflix account are we talking about?

-There are 3 types of Netflix account.
+There are 3 types of Netflix accounts.
 Aside from the different streaming quality, the main point of difference for our purposes is how many screens (or how many devices) you can stream on simultaneously.

 Because you can only watch on one screen at any one time, it’s not the obvious choice to share your account.